 These two breeds are very close in size and have many resemblances.
 They are both listed in the brachycephalic breed category.
 That means they have an ultra-short muzzle, which leads to breathing problems and potentially more severe health issues than dogs with standard nasal passages.

-While they both have buggy eyes and a flat face, there is one noticeable difference.
+While both the Pug and the French Bulldog have buggy eyes and a flat face, there is one noticeable difference.
 Pugs have rounded floppy ears.
 French Bulldogs have famous “bat ears” that stand naturally erect, and they are usually quite large in proportion to their heads.

 Both breeds have wrinkly scruff with adorable rolls to squeeze.
-Pugs have dense coats from their faces down to a curly pig-like tail.
-French Bulldogs have sleeker coats and stubby docked nubs.
-A Pug’s undercoat continuously grows, causing constant shedding.
-Frenchies shed much less, only losing their undercoats twice a year.
+But they have their differences too.
+Pugs have dense coats from their faces down to a curly pig-like tail, while French Bulldogs have sleeker coats and stubby docked nubs.
+A Pug’s undercoat continuously grows, causing constant shedding, and Frenchies shed much less, only losing their undercoats twice a year.

 RELATED READ: What are the best brushes for Pugs?